AppsForDesktop/Instagram-desktop/README.md

 Instagram for desktop is the same Instagram but for Windows as desktop application

+Instagram windows is a free photo and video sharing app available on desktop PC.

+1. You can:
+     - upload photos or videos
+     - share them with their followers or with a select group of friends
+     - view, comment and like posts shared by their friends posts on Instagram

+Anyone can create an account by registering an email address and selecting a username.

+2. Perks of having Instagram windows App:
+     - An icon on your quick access spots
+     - One-click launch
+     - No need for an open browser tab

+Instagram desktop works on Windos 7, Widows 8, Windows 10, Windows 11.

+What are you waiting for?
+Hit Download and open up Instagram App on your Windows platform Desktop or Laptop.

 ## Installation

 You can install Instagram desktop on Windows by running the installer of latest [release](https://github.com/AppsForDesktop/Instagram-desktop/releases/download/1.0.0/Instagram.desktop.install.exe).